AndiGit101/Elite-Qualifier/README.md

 ## Background

-This is why this application exists.
+Simple chat bot as a part of the Elite Qualifier Project for Elite-101.

-## Install
+## Install(Description)

-These are the steps to setup your local environment to run this application.
+Simple chat bot, Bits, interacts with the user asking questions and giving options to the users to do.Not powered by Artificial Intelligience.

 ## Usage

-These are the steps to use the application or interact with it.
+Installed packages and libraries for project and can be runned from Repl.it virtual environment.

-### Any optional sections
+## Any optional sections